Banepa: Old town

 These Ganesh temples are said to be the boundaries of old Banepa.
-The main temple of Banepa city was Chandeswori Temple along the Rudramati River.
+The main temple of Banepa city was Chandeshwori Temple along the Rudramati River.

 Along with this, King Ananda Dev Malla also built wells and taps for providing the people of Banepa with the good source of water.
 But many of those ponds have been used for public uses and some 'Phalchaa' do not have any existence today.